 Having toys, books, and activities will help your toddler to pass the time during the trip.
 At some point, she will lose interest in those toys or books that she has at hand.

 A lap book is easy and cheap to put together for kids.
-You can see the instructions for a printable lab book on this guest post on our site.
+You can see the instructions for a free DIY printable lab book on this guest post on our site.